ocelot-cloud/docs/content/docs/ocelot-cloud/installed-apps.md

 weight: 10
 ---

 On the Installed Apps page, you can manage your apps.
-Intuitively, you can:
+You can perform the following operations on an app:

-* Start apps
+* Start
-* Stop apps
+* Stop
-* Backup apps
+* Backup, which creates incremental backups.
+This means that only the changes since the last backup are backed up.
+This is useful for saving space and time.
-* Update apps, which will search for newer version in the App Store and automatically install them
+* Update, which will create a backup of the current app version in case the update fails.
+Ocelot-Cloud will then search for the latest version of the app in the App Store and install it.
-* Delete apps, thoroughly deletes the app's Docker artifacts and removes it from the database.
-Backups are preserved and can be used for recovery.
+* Delete, which removes the app from the Ocelot-Cloud database and its artifacts from the system such as its data storage, networks, containers.
+Although the app is uninstalled, its backups are preserved.

 ### Miscellaneous